 The MA, with the support of the JS, launches official calls for proposals via relevant information channels such as the programme website as well as national channels (with the support of the NA's).
-Calls for proposals might have different characteristics, i.e. they might be open to all programme priorities or thematically targeted in response to changed framework conditions in the area and/or taking into consideration the programme evaluation).
+Calls for proposals might have different characteristics, i.e. they might be open to all programme priorities or thematically targeted in response to changed framework conditions in the area and/or taking into consideration the programme evaluation (also as follow-up of the independent programme evaluation).